assaabloy-ppi/salt-channel/files/spec/salt-channel-v2-final2-draft.md

 as application messages are encrypted.
 Also, it makes it possible to perform the signature computations (Signature1, Signature2) in parallel.
 The server MAY send the M2 message before Signature1 is computed.
-This can decrease the overall handshake time cases when computation time is long compared to communication time.
+This can decrease the overall handshake time in cases when computation time is long compared to communication time.

 Note that M2 depends on the contents of M1, therefore the server MUST read M1